mdraminski/CytoMeth/README.md

 * [Acknowledgments](#acknowledgments)

 # Installation
-CytoMeth is implemented as a set of R scripts that run various tools in a specific sequence with specific set of parameters.
+CytoMeth tool is implemented as a set of R scripts that run various tools in a specific sequence with specific set of parameters.
 It can be installed (and used) in two ways:

-- as a set of scripts and third party required tools installed directly in your Linux OS
+- as a set of scripts and third party required tools installed directly in Linux OS
 - as a docker image that can be run under any OS

 If you prefer the docker installation please skip the section below and go to the section [The Docker].
 If you prefer to install it directly on your Linux environment please go through all below steps.

 ## Environment Preparation
 Notice that below steps refer to Linux OS.
-However more experienced user can also use this manual to install CytoMeth on OSX but it requires some slight adaptations that are not provided in the description.
+However more experienced user can also use this manual to install CytoMeth on OSX or other Unix OS but it requires some slight adaptations that are not provided in the description below.

 To complete the installation process CytoMeth requires the following components installed on your OS: